Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/b/BLIS/README.md

   * Did restrict the number of threads for the tests though as not doing so resulted in frequent errors when compiling on the login nodes.

+  * Reworked the EasyConfig trying to save the test results in the installation which does not yet fully work, and storing license information with the installation.